astrotars/stream-flutter/README.md

 }
 ```

 Here we're adding a [follow relationship](https://getstream.io/docs/#following) to another user's `user` feed to this user's `timeline` feed.
 All this means is anytime a user posts to their `user` feed (implemented in the first part) we'll see it on our `timeline` feed.
-The cool part is, we can add any number of user's feeds to our `timeline` feed and Stream will return a well ordered list of activities.
+The cool part is, we can add any number of users feeds to our `timeline` feed and Stream will return a well-ordered list of activities.

 Since we have a new feed type, we need to set this up in Stream.
 Just like the `user` feed, navigate to the Stream app you set up and create a flat feed group called timeline: